 During our guided tour we’ll see Pamplona’s cathedral and pass shops selling elaborate papier-mâché heads for the festival.
 One of the country’s best-preserved military structures can be found here in the 16th Century citadel, built in a pentagon shape with imposing bastions at each point.

 This afternoon we follow the pilgrimage route through La Rioja, Spain’s legendary wine region centred on the Ebro River Valley.
 Rows of olive trees and vines colour the undulating landscape with stripes of green and ochre, while medieval fortified villages crown hilltops overlooked by the jagged Cantabrian mountains.
-We have a guided tour of one of the region’s oldest wineries, Bodegas Bilbaínas, to learn how their grapes are crafted into the noble drink.
-Established by ‘viticulteurs’ from Bordeaux in the 19th century, Bilbaínas acquired a reputation for excellence, enhanced in the 1920s when it supplied wine to the Spanish royal family.
-Naturally, our tour ends with a tasting.
+We have a guided tour of one of the region’s traditional wineries, to learn how their grapes are crafted into the noble drink.

 Later we continue to Burgos and its eponymous capital, where we stay two nights at the four-star Abba Burgos Hotel.
 Located just 350 yards from Burgos Cathedral, the hotel offers guests complimentary use of its heated indoor pool, sauna, gym and tennis court.
 The hotel has a café-bar and a restaurant, which serves fresh seasonal dishes, and features a garden terrace with lovely views over Burgos.